Unity-Technologies/InputSystem/Packages/com.unity.inputsystem/Documentation~/generate-cs-api-from-actions.md

         if (controls == null)
         {
             controls = new MyPlayerControls();
-            // Tell the "gameplay" action map that we want to get told about
+            // Tell the "gameplay" action map that we want to be
-            // when actions get triggered.
+            // notified when actions get triggered.
             controls.gameplay.SetCallbacks(this);
         }
         controls.gameplay.Enable();